How do you stay sane in times that are a bit nuts?

-At the time of this writing, just shy of April’s Fools Day 2020, our lovely world is under siege from the Covid-19 virus.
 It’s a tough time for many people, systems, and enterprises.
-On the other hand, this is a particularly good time to examine and renew your methods of managing stress.
-You can fine tune your stress management now.
+On the other hand, this is a particularly good time to examine and update your methods of managing stress.
+Tuning things up?
+Will make you better able to catch the curve balls life throws out.

 RATE YOUR STRESS AS WE START